typicode/json-server/README.md

 ## Why?

+* Lets you use plain JSON or simple JS file
 * Supports __GET__ but also __POST__, __PUT__, __DELETE__ and even __PATCH__ requests
 * Can be used from anywhere through __cross domain__ requests (JSONP or CORS)
 * Can load remote JSON files